noir-lang/book/src/standard_library/array_methods.md

 ## sort

-Returns a new sorted array with a built-in function.
+Returns a new sorted array.
 Original array remains untouched.
+Notice that this function will only work for arrays of fields or integers, not for any arbitrary type.
+This is because the sorting logic it uses internally is optimized specifically for these values.
+If you need a sort function to sort any type, you should use the below function `sort_via`.

 ```rust
 fn sort<T, N>(_array: [T; N]) -> Self